 There are many things I enjoy about blogging but my favourite part is that blogging is a dialogue, a two-way conversation that excites me to no end.
 You benefit from our suggestions but we learn ever so much from you too.
 Almost 3 years ago, when we first went on a summer road trip in Iceland, we rented a car and booked some super scenic accommodation.
 You can book a package (car and accommodation) with a provider like Hey Iceland or you can easily book separate accommodation based on your choices (read more below).
 Hundreds of you ended up going to the same exact cottages and B&Bs we wrote about.
-So many of you suggested choosing the self-drive tours designed by Hey Iceland because they offer car rental, accommodation, and wifi in the car.
+And suggested we should revisit during winter months.

-So this time around, when we returned to Iceland for a winter road trip in the country, that’s exactly what we did.
-And it turns out, booking an all-inclusive self drive tour is truly a great option if you don’t want to spent too much time planning your road trip in Iceland.
+So this time around, we returned to Iceland for a winter road trip in the country.
 Before you whizz off on your road trip in Iceland, make sure you read our top tips for planning a winter road trip in this gorgeous island.
 The most important thing to keep in mind is that you shouldn’t strive to be too ambitious – days are short and roads can be inaccessible during snowy days.
 Be realistic and try to make sure you don’t put extremely long drives on your itinerary at all.

-Keeping this in mind, we chose the 8 day Self Drive Tour offered by Hey Iceland and customised it according to our preferences – tour prices were roughly around EUR 2500 per couple and the package included the car, a portable wifi device, and accommodation.
+Keeping this in mind, if you choose an 8-10 day itinerary, expect to budget around EUR 2500 per couple for the car, a portable wifi device, and accommodation.
 The prices can vary depending on the type of room and car you choose, and of course the time of the year you go in.
 We had rooms/cottages with private bathrooms and a 4X4 car for the price listed above.
 Here’s the itinerary we followed along with details of the guesthouses and cottages we chose.
 We’ve included lots of tips so you can plan you own winter road trip to Iceland seamlessly 🙂

 Day 1 – Keflavik Airport

 We flew into Iceland quite early and collected our car at the airport.
 Please book your rental car wisely while planning your winter road trip.
 Make sure you opt for a sturdy 4X4 which is equipped with snow tyres and heated seats.
 You should also ensure that your car comes with a mobile wifi device.
 This is handy in all countries but especially important in Iceland where the weather in unpredictable – you could need wifi to check road and weather conditions in real time or even contact someone for help in case you’re stranded.
 Alternatively you could purchase a local sim with data.

 Once you have your car, drive out of the airport area and stop at one of the large supermarkets in the outer Reykjavik region.
 Bonus, Kronan, and Netto are some of the most cost-effective supermarkets in Iceland, so try to choose one out of them.
 Pick lots of groceries and snacks as large supermarkets are hard to find once in the Icelandic countryside.